 The model’s experimental trial at UNH found that students who received three 90-minute training sessions showed significant increases in their willingness to intervene.
 “Perceived confidence goes up.
 We do see shifts in their attitudes in terms of, ‘I have a responsibility.
 I feel like I have a role to play in addressing these issues on my campus,’” says Banyard, a researcher at PIRC.
 After a two-month check-in, students had also reported more instances where they intervened, although “what’s trickier is figuring out how to link that to reported rates of assault,” Banyard says.
 Because only a handful of survivors bring their case to university administrators or police, sexual assault is “a hidden crime,” making it tough to measure changes without an established baseline, she adds.

 Bringing in the Bystander would be the first rigorously evaluated prevention program on campus — eventually informing today’s “You Can Help” campaign, which is run independently by SHARPP.
 Drawing on its best elements, as well as those from several other renowned prevention programs (including the athlete-centric Mentors in Violence Prevention (MVP) and the more emotional Green Dot, a program developed at the University of Kentucky), the messaging of “You Can Help,” is simple, presenting options for what students can do, rather than lecturing them on what they can’t.
 “We go into classrooms and say, ‘You can help by calling the police.
 You can help by taking your friend home.
-You can help by not leaving a friend at a part.
+You can help by not leaving a friend at a party.
 You can help by being an advocate,’” says Culp.

 SHARPP’s staff teaches workshops on these lessons to students.
 After running through the causes, prevalence and impacts of rape on campus — “the ‘why’ we do this work,” Culp says — the instructor explains how a person can change the statistics as an active bystander.
 Rather than watching a very drunk girl be carried into a bedroom, for instance, a bystander should check in to see if the woman wants to go back to her own room instead.
 Instructors tell stories of interventions that range from aggressively pulling a person away, fists up, to more subtle methods, like drawing the person into a circle of friends on the dance floor.
 (Football player, Daniel Rowe, prefers a bait-and-switch, telling his teammate, “You know she doesn’t want to talk to you, but there’s this other girl downstairs who really likes you,” even though the second girl is nowhere to be found.)
 At the end of the session, students fill out an evaluation form that asks them to name specific ways to intervene.